 Notes

 - To cut the squash in half, lengthwise (from stem to base): using a sharp knife, start in the middle of the squash and slice down towards the base.
 Turn the squash around, and slice from the middle towards the stem.
-The squash does not need to be peeled.
-The skin helps to hold the squash together during roasting.

 Found this recipe searching for honeynut squash and made it tonight -- so yummy, great balance of sweet and savory flavors!
 I spread the listed amounts of toppings over two very small roasted squashes and it was perfect.